 Overall, Leica is a much more versatile camera.
-Unlike the Canonet’s fixed 40mm f/1.7 lens, Leica rangefinders have interchangeable lenses.
+Unlike Canonet’s fixed 40mm f/1.7 lens, Leica rangefinders have interchangeable lenses.
 Most Leica’s have in-camera light meters which are much more precise than the Canonet’s external light meter which is located on the front of the lens and can be confused by backlit scenes.
 When it comes to viewfinders Leica also has the Canonet beat.
 Leica rangefinder viewfinders are much larger and brighter than the Canonet’s, making them easier to compose and focus quickly.
 Leica rangefinders have a max shutter speed of 1/1000 which is one stop faster than the Canonet’s 1/500th.
-Lastly, Leicas can use modern day batteries while Canonet’s are older and use Mercury based batteries.
-Since Mercury batteries aren’t made anymore, you need to use a modern day 1.5-volt Alkaline battery which can affect the light meter a little bit.
+Lastly, Leicas can use modern-day batteries while Canonet’s are older and use Mercury-based batteries.
+Since Mercury batteries aren’t made anymore, you need to use a modern-day 1.5-volt Alkaline battery which can affect the light meter a little bit.

 Leica MP + 40mm f/2 Summicron with Tri-X 400 vs the Cannot with HP5 400.
-This test we shot at box speed and used the camera light meters.
+In this test, we shot at box speed and used the camera light meters.

 Now that you know the comparison between the Canon Canonet and Leica Rangefinder, see our analysis of Rangefinder vs SLR Cameras.